jdqg24/First-Script/README.md

-# First-Unity-Script
+#first-unity-script
-Script for start developing a videogame
+// Script for start developing a videogame